+Residential

+Entertainment

-Role To provide predominantly non-urban communities with a range of goods and services to meet their daily and weekly needs.
-Trips to larger Primary and Principal Activity Centres only required occasionally Brighton Huonville New Norfolk Oatlands Sorell Employment Includes a mix of retail and office based employment servicing the local area or having limited office space requirements.
+To provide predominantly non-urban communities with a range of goods and services Role to meet their daily and weekly needs.
+Trips to larger Primary and Principal Activity having limited office space requirements.
 May include one or two larger employers that are not suited to an urban location.

+Centres only required occasionally

+Includes a mix of retail and office based employment servicing the local area or Employment

+Huonville New Norfolk Oatlands Sorell

+Brighton

+Moonah

+Bridgewater

+(Greenpoint)

 Commercial including retail Should offer at least one major or a combination of independent supermarkets and a range of speciality shops.
 Local or district level commercial office space servicing the community.
 May include district offices of government functions if strong correlation to features of the surrounding location.

-Government Services & Community infrastructure Should offer a range of health and cultural facilities required to support rural community: District Health Centre, Service Tasmania outlet, Community Centre/Community Hall.
+Should offer a range of health and cultural facilities required to support rural community: Government Services & Community infrastructure

+District Health Centre, Service Tasmania outlet, Community Centre/Community Hall.
 Educational facilities should be provided (at least Primary and Secondary School,).
 Should be centre of Local Government services within the relevant LGA.
-May include State Government district offices benefitting from a more rural location (i.e. Park & Wildlife, Inland Fisheries, Residential Some limited residential.
+May include State Government district offices benefitting from a more rural location (i.e. Park &

+Wildlife, Inland Fisheries,

+Residential Some limited residential.